-We also reviewed the 5, 6, 7, 8, 9, 10, 11, and 12-year goodness-of-fit statistics of the medical trend.
-In general, the data indicates a lower medical trend factor than -5.5%.
-The 8-year data fit had the highest goodness-of-fit statistic, and this corresponds to a medical trend factor of -9.1%.
+We also reviewed the 8, 12, and 15-year goodness-of-fit statistics of the medical trend.
+In general, the data indicates a higher medical trend factor than -5.5%.
+The 8-year data fit had the highest goodness-of-fit statistic, and this corresponds to a medical trend factor of -8.9%.
 Including additional years in the data fit generally implies higher medical trend factors but it also reduces the goodness-of-fit statistic.
-We note that a medical trend factor of -9.1% would be an outlier compared to other states.
+We note that a medical trend factor of -8.9% would be an outlier compared to other states.

 At this time, in light of the data and information provided by NCCI, we believe NCCI's selected medical trend of -5.5% is reasonably supported.
-We believe that changes to trend factors should be a gradual process, so we believe the proposed change from -4.5% to -5.5% is reasonable at this time.

-F. Loss Adjustment Expense Provision
+G. Loss Adjustment Expense Provision

-NCCI is proposing a decrease in the LAE provision from 23.3% to 22.9%, for an estimated impact of -0.3%.
+NCCI is proposing no change in the LAE provision of 22.9%.
 LAE is comprised of two components, Defense and Cost Containment Expenses ("DCCE") and Adjusting and Other Expenses ("AOE").